-I am a writer and human rights activist in Washington, DC.
+I am a Digital Communications Manager and webtech in Washington, DC.

 I have lived, worked and traveled all over the Americas since 1997 when I took my first Spanish language course in Costa Rica.
 Since then I have tutored English as a Second Language in Quetzaltenango, Guatemala, completed a research internship carrying out a housing study for Habitat for Humanity in Chile and provided international accompaniment for Internally Displaced People (IDPs) in rural Colombia.